beratiyilik/csharp-notes/docs-source/new-features-overview/csharp-9.0.md

 // address.City = "Los Angeles";
 ```

-- **Init-Only Properties with Records**

-- This example shows how init-only properties are used in conjunction with records, a new reference type in C# 9, to enforce immutability more naturally.
+- **Init-Only Properties with Records**: This example shows how init-only properties are used in conjunction with records, a new reference type in C# 9, to enforce immutability more naturally.

 ```csharp
 public record Product